 After a must-have bath, the bed was just too luscious not to dive into and I napped for the first time since arriving.

 I had only managed a quick cup of tea before nap-time and now was awake and ready to take on lunch.
 Sitting at the Pool Restaurant, I sampled the Thai Beef Salad, that perfect combination of spicy and sweet.
 I also ordered a spicy tuna roll from the famous The Sushi Room at their Curieuse restaurant.
 The lunch terrace overlooked the divine pool, the largest in the Indian Ocean(!), which sadly wasn’t getting much use.

 This may not be Singapore but that doesn’t mean you don’t get a Sling!
 In Praslin, it’s the Praslin Sling, of course.
-Maksym, the resident bartender at the Danzil Lounge, fixed me one and you can see how he did it on the Best Sips Facebook page.
+Maksym, the resident bartender at the Danzil Lounge, fixed me one.

 Needless to say, the spa was booked solid for the day.
 I loved how the individual rooms were tucked into the fronds of the trees surrounding them.
 Raffles Praslin is home to the original Raffles Spa, the largest spa in the Seychelles.
 Every room has a view of the Indian Ocean; you relax just walking into the room!

 Instead, I headed out to the Vallée de Mai Nature Reserve and UNESCO World Heritage Site, once believed to be the Garden of Eden by The British General Charles George Gordon who said he had proof of this, even proclaiming the Coco de Mer was the forbidden fruit!

 The Coco De Mer is one of very few trees to be both male and female, even with gender specific flowers on each tree.
 The female (above) has great big coconut seeds that can resemble a woman’s bum and the male plant – well, the photo below will do to describe it!

 photo source – ViloWiki